lindseyolson/flora/README.md

 - Use these credentials to login & check it out:
    `Username: Lindsey`   `Password: 123` .

- #### An app to ensure all the perennials in a garden are getting proper exposure and care, along with properly documented.
+ #### An app to ensure perennials in your garden are getting proper exposure and care, and provides the opportunity for these plants to be well documented.

 Users of the app are allowed to:
 - register